 You can also manually set the image size and location under the "Size & Position" tab located in the right toolbar when selecting the image.

-Showit provides 2 primary ways to define how an image may respond inside the image field through the "Fill" and "Contain" options.
-Under the "Image" tab, with an image selected, in the right toolbar you will see a Size option with a drop-down menu.
+Showit provides 3 primary ways to define how an image may respond inside the image field through the "Fill", "Contain", and "Scale" options.
+Under the "Image" tab, with an image selected, in the properties panel, you will see a size option with a drop-down menu.

 Image Setting - Fill